bookofproofs/bookofproofs.github.io/_sources/history/19th-century/polya.md

 ### Mathematical Profile (Excerpt):
 * Perhaps we should say a little about George Pólya's names, for the situation is not quite as it appears.
-* In fact, although Jakab Pólya had the name "Pólya" when his son György (or George as he was later known) was born, he had only called himself Pólya for the five preceding years.
 * Before that his name had been Jakab Pollák but, in order to understand why Jakab Pollák changed his name to Pólya, we need to look at both his career and at a little Hungarian history.
 * He did just that in 1882 and whether it contributed to his success in getting an appointment as a Privatdozent at the University of Budapest, one cannot say but he received such a post shortly before he died in his early fifties when George was ten years old.
 * In fact although George's parents were Jewish, he was baptized into the Roman Catholic Church shortly after his birth.
-* Well Jakab, Anna, and their three children at the time, converted from the Jewish faith to the Roman Catholic faith in 1886, the year before George's birth.
-* When Jakab Pólya died in 1897 he left a wife, Anna aged 44 at the time, and five children.
-* George had an older brother Jenö, who was 21 years old and studying medicine when his father died, two older sisters Ilona (10 years older than George) and Flóra (8 years older than George) who went to work for the insurance company Assicurazioni Generali to help support the family, and a younger brother Lásló (4 years younger than George).
 * It is worth pointing out that Jenö, who loved mathematics and always regretted not having pursued that subject, is perhaps as well known to medical people as George is to mathematicians.
-* Perhaps given how much effort his father had put in trying to enter the academic profession, it is slightly surprising that George's mother should press him to follow his father's profession of law but this is exactly what she did.
 * At school Pólya's favourite subjects were biology and literature and in this latter subject he received "outstanding" grades as he did in geography and other subjects.
 * It is rather unusual that someone who went on to spend their life being so fascinated by so many different branches of mathematics should not have fallen in love with the subject at school but in Pólya's case this is exactly what happened.
-* Pólya enrolled at the University of Budapest in 1905 supported financially by his brother Jenö who was by now a surgeon.
 * At the University of Budapest Pólya was taught physics by Eötvös and mathematics by Fejér.
-* The academic year 1910-11 Pólya spent studying at the University of Vienna where he earned money by teaching the son of an important local dignitary (his pupil, apparently, lacking any talent whatsoever).
 * In fact Pólya left Göttingen in rather unfortunate circumstances.
 * From the wide range of mathematical stars that Pólya had met the mathematician who was the greatest influence on him was Hurwitz.
 * In Zürich, in addition to Hurwitz, Pólya had Geiser, Bernays, Zermelo and Weyl as colleagues.